Help

 4. Complete the OAuth authorization process (see our getting started guide if needed)

-5. When you're returned to the dashboard, expand the account configuration and make a note of the account's settings as shown
+5. When you’re returned to the dashboard, make a note of the account’s settings as shown in the configuration panel

-Open the web interface or control panel for your printer or MFP and go to the Scan to email or SMTP settings section.
+Open the web interface or control panel for your scanner or MFP and go to the Scan to email or SMTP settings section.
 Enter the settings as shown in your Auth-Email dashboard.
-Use the selector to see key settings for an account provided by Outlook:
+Use the selector below to see key settings for an account provided by Outlook:

 FieldValue